Skip to content

 CoinJoin early and often

 Because Bitcoin is forever, using transactional best practices such as collaborative CoinJoin transactions will ensure that your privacy is protected going forward.
 While CoinJoin transactions are nuanced, user-friendly software exists to help you create and automate these kinds of transactions.
-Samourai's Whirlpool is a good solution for Android users, for example.
-There is also JoinMarket, which, thanks to projects like JoininBox and Jam, can be set up quite easily on your own node.
+For example, there is JoinMarket, which, thanks to projects like JoininBox and Jam, can be set up quite easily on your own node.

 Getting Started with Jam